 We understand you may have concerns about Coronavirus (COVID -19) and we share those concerns.
 Our residents are the most frail and elderly and therefore are the most vulnerable.

-Please contact the home if you have any concerns and please be aware that our policy is continually under review.
+Please contact the home if you have any concerns and please be aware that our policy is continually under review as circumstances change

 We are following all Government and Public Health England policy to minimise the risk of infection for our residents.
-We are also in discussion with NHS Herefordshire, Worcestershire and Essex.
+There are regular discussions with NHS Herefordshire, Worcestershire and Essex and we are following Local Authority guidance.

 We have to manage the infection risk, as it cannot be removed entirely.
 These are unprecedented times, with the Government talking months before Covid-19 is under control.
-Visitors are important to the well-being of our residents but with the Governments new implementation of social distancing rules, we have had to make the difficult decision to CLOSE our homes to visitors.
+Visitors are important to the well-being of our residents, and as such our homes were open to visitors through the Christmas period.
+However, as cases rise in certain localities, we are reviewing this policy on a daily basis.

 A message from our Managing Director of Heritage Manor